 The first example pictured is located at the junction of Church Road and Dovecliff Road.
 The column is built into an attractive planted area that was constructed a few years prior to the installation being photographed.
+(Sadly, by 2020, this installation had been replaced, and the planted area returned to being a grass verge.)

 Only the installation of a Zodion two-part photocell detector to the lantern's canopy marks the passage of time.